sandeep5193/AndroidDialerForKiosk/README.md

 ## Android Dialer
-Android Dialer for Android N
+Android Dialer for Android N (derived from https://github.com/geniusgithub/AndroidDialer)

 Customised to use as a kiosk, only phone calls are allowed once set.